Mostafa-Abbasi/KeyboardTester/readme.md

    - A: Nope, this tool is more into the basic keyboard stuff.
 It will not recognize touchpad, macro, media, etc.

 **Q: Can I use this tool on mobile or tablet devices perfectly fine?**
-  - A: Designed for desktop use, but can work on mobile/tablet with an external keyboard and inferior visuals.
+  - A: Designed for desktop usage, but can work on mobile/tablet with an external keyboard and inferior visuals.

 **Q: No visual feedback after 'fn' key press.
 What to do now?**
    - A: 'fn' key is a hardware key and is not registered by browser key events.
 It can't be tested using this tool.